Activate PayPal for Shopify as a payment method

 Using PayPal as a payment method in your Shopify store offers numerous advantages, but there are also some potential disadvantages to consider:

 Transaction fees: In Germany, PayPal charges a fee of 2.49% of the transaction amount plus a fixed fee of €0.35 per transaction for receiving payments for goods and services.
-For example, a payment of €100 would incur a total of €2.84 in fees.
-These fees can drastically reduce a merchant's profit margin, especially at low prices.
+For example, an amount of €100 would incur a total of €2.84 in fees.
+These can sometimes drastically reduce a merchant's profit margin, especially at low prices.

 Payout time: The transfer of PayPal funds to your bank account can take several days.
 This delay can affect the liquidity of your business, especially when fast cash inflows are required.

-Customer experience: When using PayPal, customers are often redirected to the PayPal website to complete the payment process.
+Customer experience: When using PayPal, customers are often redirected to their website to complete the payment process.
 This additional step can lengthen the checkout process and potentially lead to abandoned purchases.

 Payout problems: PayPal uses its own procedure for transmitting customer payments to merchants.
 If you have problems with payouts, you must contact PayPal customer service directly, as Shopify cannot provide support in such cases.